 The Aged and Disabled Waiver considers the qualification criteria related to the applicant’s age, ability, and finances.
 Applicants must be at least 63 years of age and have a functional disability that necessitates the need for the level of care typically found in nursing homes.
 Those 63 and 64 years of age must be physically disabled.

 If an applicant is married and their spouse is not also seeking assistance from Medicaid, these limits go up considerably to provide the non-applicant spouse with an adequate living allowance.
-Income from the applicant can be shifted to the non-applicant spouse (also referred to as a community spouse) to effectively lower the applicant's income to a Medicaid-complaint level.
-As of 2019, this figure can be as much as $3,160.50 / month and is called a monthly maintenance needs allowance.
-Shared assets—up to $126,420—can also go to the non-applicant spouse.
+Income from the applicant can be shifted to the non-applicant spouse (also referred to as a community spouse) to effectively lower the applicant’s income to a Medicaid-complaint level.
+As of 2022, this figure can be as much as $3,435 / month and is called a monthly maintenance needs allowance.
+Shared assets — up to $137,400 — can also go to the non-applicant spouse.
 This is called a community spouse resource allowance.
-This figure is in addition to the $3,000 in assets the applicant spouse is able to retain.
+This figure is in addition to the $5,301.85 in assets the applicant spouse is able to retain.

 If an applicant exceeds the financial limits, but still cannot afford their cost of care, it is possible he or she can still gain entrance to MO HealthNet by working with a Medicaid planning expert or through a spend-down program.
+(Please note; in Missouri, there is no medically needy pathway to reach Medicaid’s income limit.
+However, persons can deposit extra income into a Qualified Income Trust to become income eligible.
 There are both public and private financial experts who can help families qualify.
 Read more.

 The ADW provides for a variety of services to help participants remain living in the community.
 Adult day care, which provides assistance with daily living activities, meals, and activities, is offered during daytime hours to enable caregivers and family members to work.
 Various types of respite care are available both in-home and in facilities.
 Chore services are included to help maintain the home in livable condition.
 Some homemaker services, such as assistance with housekeeping, laundry, and shopping, are also covered.
 Lastly, home delivered meals are also available.